sporto/elm-tutorial/fetching_resources/calculating_bonuses.md

       bonusesForPlayerId model.perksPlayers model.perks model.player.id
 ```

+## Players Edit

+Let's add the bonuses to the player edit view as well:

+---

-If you refresh you should see the calculated bonuses in the players' list.
+If you refresh you should see the calculated bonuses in the players' list and a player's edit view.